mabartos/keycloak-quarkus-extensions/examples/logging-json-ecs.md

 **Quarkiverse extension?**: Yes

+**NOTE**: The ECS support will be built-in in Keycloak 26.2.x release.

 Quarkus logging extension outputting the logging in JSON with the support of ECS (Elastic Common Schema).

 For more information, check the [Quarkus Logging Json](https://github.com/quarkiverse/quarkus-logging-json) repository.